TheHitchhikersGuideToFinance/TheTravelGuide/content/digging_resources/market_data/_index.md

-list of helpful websites for market data
+list of helpful websites for market data - eventually, it would be nice to organize this with categories in a table of contents

-ftd data

 [GameStop Daily Volume By Exchange](https://chartexchange.com/symbol/nyse-gme/stats/?uy=3287)